freeletics/wordpress-exporter/plugins/README.md

 * [Advanced Custom Fields][] field `content` and its nested fields.
 Those fields were used to create flexible content in Freeletics knowledge centers.

-*Note*: the knowledge sites were also using the `extebd-blog-api-plugin` plugins, so properties exposed for the blogs were also exposed for the knowledge centers.
+*Note*: the knowledge sites were also using the `extend-blog-api-plugin` plugins, so properties exposed for the blogs were also exposed for the knowledge centers.

 [node-wpapi]: https://github.com/WP-API/node-wpapi
 [extend Wordpress REST API]: https://developer.wordpress.org/rest-api/extending-the-rest-api/